 It is recommended that Tetrahydrofuran (THF) be used to prepare the surfaces of pipe and fittings for solvent welding.
-Do not use water, rags, gasoline or any other substitutes for cleaning PVC or CPVC surfaces.
+Do not use water, rags, gasoline or any other substitutes for cleaning PVC cellular core, ABS or CPVC surfaces.
 A chemical cleaner such as MEK may be used.